-ents SO 2 Requirements requested notification voluntarily evacuate isure to H 2 S or SO 2 1-5 ppm Individuals who requested notification so that they can voluntarily evacuate before any exposure to H 2 S or SO 2 must be notified. must be assessed must be advised to shelter.
-5 ppm and above Local conditions must be assessed and all persons must be advised to evacuate and/or shelter. wind monitoring at the the Hazard Planning tion procedures will be
+duals who requested notification they can voluntarily evacuate any exposure to H 2 S or SO 2 be notified.
+1-5 ррт Individuals who requested notification so that they can voluntarily evacuate before any exposure to H 2 S or SO 2 must be notified. conditions must be assessed Il persons must be advised to ate and/or shelter.
+5 ppm and above Local conditions must be assessed and all persons must be advised to evacuate and/or shelter. e any exposure to H 2 S or SO 2 be notified. conditions must be assessed II persons must be advised to to any exposure to H 2 S or SO 2 to notified. conditions must be assessed at and/or shelter. when downwind monitoring at the